jhung-cybersecurity/Portfolio-Activity-4_Security-Response-Using-NIST-Framework/Incident Response.md

-# Protfolio Activity #4 - Using the NIST Cybersecurity Framework to respond to a security incident
+# Portfolio Activity #4 - Using the NIST Cybersecurity Framework to respond to a security incident

 ## Incident Report Analysis